 The Eastern West Virginia Community Foundation (EWVCF) participates in the West Virginia Neighborhood Investment Program (NIP), a tax credit program.
 This program allows West Virginians to reduce their state tax liability by up to 50%.
 EWVCF applies for these tax credits every June through the West Virginia Development Office and the awards are announced in early September.
 We currently do not have any NIP Tax Credits available.
 Please check back throughout the year for updates and announcements.

 “Tax credits can help donors make sizable gifts that will benefit favorite charities this year, and forever,” says Michael Whalton, executive director of the Eastern West Virginia Community Foundation.
 NIP tax credits can save taxpayers up to 50% of what they own in WV State taxes while supporting important nonprofit programs.
 “We are focusing on growing our unrestricted endowment so we can address the most pressing needs in our community,” stated Whalton.
-Thirty-percent of all NIP eligible gifts are being directed to our Community Impact Funds in the five counties we serve – Berkeley, Jefferson, Morgan, Hampshire, and Hardy.”
+Fifty percent of all NIP eligible gifts is being directed to our Community Impact Funds in the five counties we serve – Berkeley, Jefferson, Morgan, Hampshire, and Hardy.”

 A number of Community Foundation field of interest funds qualify for the credit, including the Joan Roach Volunteer Fund for the Needy, Eastern Panhandle CARE Fund, Housing Action Fund, and the Mini-Grants to Teachers Fund.
 Many nonprofit organizations in the region, including CCAP Loaves and Fishes, CASA of the Eastern Panhandle, Jefferson County Community Ministries, Camp Frame 4-H, Boys and Girls Club of the Eastern Panhandle, Healthy Smiles Dental Clinic, Shepherdstown Daycare Center, Junior Mentoring Program (JUMP), Shenandoah Women’s Center, and Community Networks, Inc. – Bethany House have agency endowed funds which can be supported by the Neighborhood Investment Program.